theAbuzar26/NoteSpreader/README.md

-# NoteShare - Share Your Notes!
+# NoteShare/NoteSpreader - Share Your Notes!

 NoteShare is a web application that allows users to share their notes with others and interact with fellow users through a built-in chat feature.
 With NoteShare, you can easily create, manage, and share your notes while **connecting with like-minded individuals**.